schlae/graphics-gremlin/README.md

     * Selectable MDA colours
     * Removed normal MDA bitstream as there is no more RGBI port.
     * Added CGA 70Hz mode.
-    * Added CGA 60Hz overscan mode.
+    * Added CGA 60Hz overscan mode for demo and debug purposes.
     * Modified Scandoubler code to support Display Enable signal as required by DVI chip but not VGA.

 ## Switches position